Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 known position (ie, bullseye), the coordinates of that location can be loaded into the Target Control values, the Function Selector placed into RESET, and then returned to Target 2.
 Any change from Target 2 to Target 1 or STBY, then back to Target 2 will maintain said location value, easily accessed.
+This will memorize the entered position into Target 2, from which it will be easily accessible by just switching the knob back to Target 2 at any time.

 The other common technique was "leapfrogging":